How to Fund Your Dream Reporting Project

 Here’s some rare good financial news for education journalists: If you have an idea for an ambitious education-related story - and a realistic plan for executing it – a growing number of organizations will provide grants or other resources to support your reporting.

-Representatives from several of the organizations, and some fellowship winners, shared tips and strategies for getting help to make reporting dreams a reality at EWA’s 2018 National Seminar, held on the campus of the University of Southern California.
+Representatives from several of the organizations, and some fellowship winners, shared tips and strategies for getting help to make reporting dreams a reality.

 One important theme that emerged: Each program is a little different, so reporters should aim for the programs that best fit their vision.
 Some of the support programs offer full-time paid positions that last a year, for example, while others may simply provide editorial assistance such as data analysis and editing.